Posted by The Proverbs Wife on March 25th, 2010 in

 A must have tool for your laundry room is a good supply of old toothbrushes.
 A toothbrush is the perfect tool for cleaning food stains off of your children’s clothing but especially for ring around the collar.

 I have added collar cleaning to my laundry routine and it was so much easier than I expected.
-As a result of ring around the collar my husband had begun taking his shirts to the dry cleaners since the ring is especially evident in his white shirts.
+Here’s my recipe for spot cleaner and how to use it.

 Spot Cleaning